steforster/bms1-binary-message-stream-format/README.md

 	185		Type attribute with UTF8 string that defines the type of the next block.

-    191     ArrayLength attribute with 1 byte array length [0...255]
+    191     Collection attribute with 1 byte collection length [0...255]
-    192     ArrayLength attribute with 2 byte array length [0...65'535]
+    192     Collection attribute with 2 byte collection length [0...65'535]
-    194     ArrayLength attribute with 4 byte array length [0...4'294'967'295]
+    194     Collection attribute with 4 byte collection length [0...4'294'967'295]
-            The array attribute defines that the next value or block will be repeated [array length] times.
+            The collection attribute defines that the next value or block will be repeated [collection length] times.
-            All repeated elements belong to the same array value.
+            All repeated elements belong to the same block member.

-			** Empty arrays: **
+			** Empty collections: **
-			When the array length specifies 0 elements, then the first element-tag is one of the tags that are not followed by data:
+			When the collection length specifies 0 elements, then the first element-tag is one of the tags that are not followed by data:
             Value tag with length specifier = 0 (xx0), NullBlock (240) or BaseBlock (241).
-            When the array itself is not present, then a null-tag (012) is used and the ArrayLength attribute is optional.
+            When the collection itself is not present, then a null-tag (012) is used and the collection attribute is optional.

-			** Arrays of simple value types: **
+			** Collection of simple value types: **
 			Data type and other attributes from the first element must be equal for all array elements.
-            Eeach element is preceeded by the tag-byte to specify its individual length.
+            Each element is preceeded by the tag-byte to specify its individual length.
-			When the value itself has an array length specification, then 2 dimensional, jagged arrays are transferred.
+			When the value itself has an array length specification, then collections of arrays are transferred.

-			** Character or string arrays: **
-			Empty strings or empty character arrays of any encoding are transferred with the EmptyString (150) tag.
-			When the value itself has an array length specification, then an array of strings is transferred.
+            When the value is a string, then a collection of strings is transferred.
-            When the array modification attribute '017', then additional rules apply:
-            - The type can be mixed in a string array between unsigned byte, unsigned short and UTF8 string.
-            - Unsigned byte  (021), the data is interpreted as a ASCII character array.
-            - Unsigned short (032), the data is interpreted as a Unicode 2-byte character array.
-            - UTF8 string    (15x), the data is interpreted as UTF8 encoded

-			** Arrays of blocks: **
+			** Collection of blocks: **
-			BlockStart and BlockEnd tags are repeated for each block of the array.
-Inner values are specified by their tag-byte.
+			BlockStart and BlockEnd tags are repeated for each block of the collection.
+Inner values of the block are specified by their tag-byte.
             By default all blocks have the same data type and attributes.
             When the first block is defined with a BaseBlockDefinition tag (242), then blocks may contain their own, differing type definition.
 			Each block type must be derivable from the base block type.